macorera/TimetableApi/README.md

 * .NET Core 3.1 on Visual Studio 2019
 * Microsoft Entity Framework Core
 * xUnit to write the unit testing for the solution
-* Faker for Seeding realistic
+* Faker for Seeding realistic data.

 ## Structure of the solution